Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 ### Out-of-the-Box

 Myri can play audio without requiring a single line of code.
-Simply add Myri Audio Source components to your GameObjects and a Myri Audio Listener Authoring to your camera transform and you are good to go.
+Simply add Myri Audio Source components to your Game Objects and a Myri Audio Listener Authoring to your camera transform and you are good to go.
 A brickwall limiter is applied to the final audio result so your audio can remain distortion-free no matter how chaotic your scene is.